Jonathan-Browning/Rician-Fading-Matlab/README.md

 # Rice-Fading-Matlab
 The Rician fading model implemented in Matlab and was created using Matlab 2018a.

+The Rician fading model describes the small-scale fading ocurring between and transmitter and receiver antenna pair, where a scattered and dominant signal components exist.
+A special case of this model is Rayleigh fading, when only a scattered signal component exists.
+This is represented by K = 0.

 Run main.m to start the GUI if Matlab is already installed.
 Alternatively if Matlab isn't installed, can run the installer from the build folder, which requires an internet connection to downlaod the required files.